Horse missing after competition at Agricenter

 “From the tracks and everything we’ve seen today, I think she’s out running around somewhere still,” he said.

 Osborn said the Agricenter has plenty of cameras around the stables but claims they don’t record video.

-WREG asked the Agricenter for comment on that but we have not heard back.
+The Agricenter advises those who see Evelyn to contact the Shelby County Sheriff’s non-emergency line at (901)-222-5500 and provide her current location.
+Keep an eye out for potential dangers to the horse or others, be cautious, and do not try to catch her on your own.